antmicro/rdfm/documentation/source/rdfm_android_device_client.md

 ```
 The resulting signed APK is in `out/target/product/<product-name>/system/app/rdfm/rdfm.apk`.

+### Using HTTPS for server requests

+The default Android system CA certificates are used when validating the certificate presented by the server.
+If the RDFM server that is configured in the app uses a certificate that is signed by a custom Certificate Authority, the CA certificate must be added to the system roots.

 ## System versioning

 The app performs update check requests to the configured RDFM server.